-The negative log-likelihood profile across values of $L{\infty}$ showed strong support for values near the fixed value of 43.04 (Figure 36).
-The recreational data supported slightly higher $L{\infty}$ values whereas the commercial data supported slightly lower $L{\infty}$ values.
-The stock scale was variable across alternative $L{\infty}$ values where assuming lower values resulted in lower estimates of unfished spawning output and higher estimates of recent spawning output (Figure 37), resulting in a wide range of stock status estimates (Figure 38).
+The negative log-likelihood profile across values of L{∞} showed strong support for values near the fixed value of 43.04 (Figure 36).
+The recreational data supported slightly higher L{∞} values whereas the commercial data supported slightly lower L{∞} values.
+The stock scale was variable across alternative L{∞} values where assuming lower values resulted in lower estimates of unfished spawning output and higher estimates of recent spawning output (Figure 37), resulting in a wide range of stock status estimates (Figure 38).

 The negative log-likelihood profile over values of k showed support for values between 0.15 and 0.2, and was minimized at 0.165 with support from both the recreational and commercial data (Figure 39).
 The k value in the base model was fixed at 0.199.
 The stock scale (Figure 40) and status (Figure 41) increased under lower k values.
+Explorations over finer values of k showed that local minima occurred over the profile, indicating the parameter space across k values is jagged.